mahmutosmanovic/Master-Thesis/README.md

-# Stealth-Fleet
+# MSc.
+Low-Disturbance Wildlife Monitoring with Drones

-Stealth-Fleet is a reinforcement learning project for training drone policies that monitor animals while minimizing disturbance.
+Low-Disturbance Wildlife Monitoring with Drones is a reinforcement learning project for training drone policies that monitor animals while minimizing disturbance, the project was conducted at Jönköping School of Engineering as part of a MSc. thesis.
 The repository combines a custom multi-agent simulation environment, PPO/MAPPO training code, a handcrafted centroid baseline, evaluation and plotting utilities, and preprocessing for real GPS track replay.

 The core idea is to learn surveillance behavior that keeps animals visible and well-framed without pushing them into avoidance or escape behavior.
 Reward shaping in the environment balances monitoring quality against disturbance and control effort.